Notes

 So.
 I think a lot about that Winston Churchill moment when his advisors put the question to him about cutting the arts to fund the war and his comment was well then what are we fighting for.
 Imagine any leader in America today saying that.

 Our country and/or culture is not advancing towards a vision of “bliss” for all, or anyone.
 It seems quite the opposite: to make life a thorny, hellish experience, curated to individual pain points, for as many as possible, as thoroughly and incessantly as possible.
 We know what it means to be fair and actively ignore it.
-No support, no empathy, no sense of continuity; just fostering insecurity, grievance and superficial connections.
+No support, no empathy, no sense of continuity; just insecurity, grievance and superficial connections.
 All emotional sustenance is outsourced, reliant on some demagogue, lifestyle, merchandise, network, political cult, or all of the above in order to feel anything.
 Nothing comes from inside.
-There is no country or heaven to provide you with Joe’s kind of “bliss.”
+There is no country or heaven to provide you with Joe’s of “bliss.”
 But no country or heaven ever can.
 It can only provide the support for you to discover it for yourself.
 Like they wrote in the Kama Sutra, or maybe it was the Dead Sea Scrolls, or the final moments of Casablanca: the pursuit of happiness.
 Not the pursuit of heaven.
 They were on to something there and I think our fella Joe would be on board.
 I imagine the idea was (and very much was) you’d have the societal structure to keep you from worrying about starvation, and that’d be the loam from which we could develop a culture to provide serenity, discourse, and evolving thought.
 The pandemic gave us a glimpse of that possibility: when they paid people to stay home, you saw folks made bread, painted, played guitar on YouTube, etc. Their inner cultivators came out.
 Wasn’t that way for everyone, I know, but still.
 A glimpse of possibility.

-Now more than ever, with this vacuous, never-ending, shit-parade of external stimuli we call a “culture,” that looks to monetize everything down to the quantum level, any serenity or happiness has to come from inside, from a foundation of internal strength, integrity, awareness, standards, and decency; all of which is really just impulse control, long story short.
+So, now more than ever, with this vacuous, never-ending, shit-parade of external stimuli we call a “culture,” that looks to monetize everything down to the quantum level, any serenity or happiness has to come from inside, from a foundation of internal strength, integrity, awareness, standards, and decency; all of which is really just impulse control, long story short.

 Not too long ago, I had a pretty bad back injury while starting a new job.
 I was alone most of the time in an unfamiliar environment way out of my depth in terms of experience, with nearly unbearable nerve pain to boot.
 Lemme tell ya, that kind of pain will set ya straight, right quick.
 The chess board of all my plans, so-called priorities, and intersecting relationships was swept clean; the table was taken up and reset, far away, with a little tiny nightlight on it, and my goal was no longer to figure out ten moves ahead but to get to that tiny little nightlight in the distance, and touch it.
 Zero pain.
 That’s it.
 I wasn’t worried about being a vegan, or gluten-free, or keto, or social media, optimizing, multi-tasking or any other bullshit.
 It was clarifying.
 I think my ego gave up in the face of interminably delayed gratification and either split town or committed seppuku, because now, with hindsight, I wouldn’t give back those horrible few months for anything.